islacamp-ph/.github/profile/README.md

 > **Pre-execution intelligence for Stellar developers.
 Know what crosses before it does.**

-MERIDIAN is an AI-powered transaction intelligence engine that analyzes Stellar transactions **before** they reach the network.
+MERIDIAN is a transaction intelligence engine that analyzes Stellar transactions **before** they reach the network.

 Instead of simply simulating a transaction, MERIDIAN maps downstream contract dependencies, evaluates ecosystem impact, predicts potential failures, and generates an AI-powered risk report—all before execution.